The $54 million Organics Infrastructure (Large and Small) Grants Program has 5 streams:

 - Product Quality

-A previous stream, Home Composting, is no longer offered.
+The Home Composting stream is no longer offered.

-The Organics Infrastructure (Large and Small) Grants Program is delivered through a partnership between the Environmental Trust and the NSW Environment Protection Authority.
+The Organics Infrastructure (Large and Small) Grants Program is funded by the Environmental Trust (the Trust) and delivered through a partnership between the Trust and the NSW Environment Protection Authority.

 Grants are available for: